jon-jacky/PyModel/samples/Socket/README.md

 methods in the implementation and check the results.

 The [*stepper*](stepper.py) module is our preferred stepper for the Socket sample.
-The [*test_stepper*](test_stepper.py) module is a test script that contains a single test case that invokes a run with the stepper module.

-The *stepper* module handles *both* ends of the socket connection, so it can test both *send* and *recv*.
+It  *both* ends of the socket connection, so it can test both *send* and *recv*.
 And, it does this in a single ordinary process (Python program invocation) on the local machine.
 It accomplishes this by connecting to both ends of a socket on localhost